Structural Engineering (MSc)

-An upper 2nd class honours degree in Civil or Environmental Engineering or a similar field from a good UK university or an equivalent international degree qualification.
-If you have a good 2:2 or equivalent, or relevant industrial experience, we will give your application individual consideration.
+A 2:2 honours degree in Civil, Structural or Architectural Engineering or a similar field from a UK university, or an equivalent international degree qualification.
+If you have relevant industrial experience we will give your application individual consideration.

 The programme is presented as a one-year full-time Master's level programme, and is also available in part-time mode over three years.